yilinwei/ensime.github.io/editors/sublime/installation.md

 2. Choose *"Ensime: Startup"* from the Sublime Text command palette (*Tools Menu / Command Palette...*).

-   If this menu item doesn't appear, check *No Commands in the Command Palette?* in the [Troubleshooting](#troubleshooting) section below.
+   If this menu item doesn't appear, check *No Commands in the Command Palette?* in the [Troubleshooting][troubleshooting] section.

 3. The first time you start ENSIME it will take a few minutes to download dependencies and get set up (it'll be much faster on subsequent runs).

+   If you get an error message saying Ensime can't find SBT on your PATH, you can manually specify the location in your preferences.
+Check the [Troubleshooting][troubleshooting] section for details.

    *TODO: How do you tell when it's initialised?*